astralfrontier-itch-io/witch/rules/rules.md

 To make an action roll:

 * Declare your goal for the action ("I want...")
-* Choose the ability you're using to achieve it ("I'm Studying")
+* Choose the ability you're using to achieve it ("I'm Dueling")
 * The Mentor sets the position for the roll, based on your narration ("that sounds Risky")
 * The Mentor sets a effect level
 * Optionally, trade position for effect